Sydney Roosters: History

+In the 2024 NRL season, the club would finish third on the table and qualify for the finals.
+The club would eventually reach the preliminary final but were soundly beaten by Melbourne 48-18.

+In the 2025 NRL season, the club finished 8th place on the table despite many pundits before the year started who predicted the club to miss the finals due to a high squad turnover in the off-season.
+The club were eliminated in the opening week of the finals by Cronulla.

-Emblem
+Emblem and colours

 Eastern Suburbs did not traditionally sport a crest on their jerseys in the first half of the 20th century.
 Other clubs occasionally sported simple designs on their strip; however, this was not seen consistently on all jerseys until the 1950s and 1960s.
 In 1967, the club introduced its first logo, displaying the mantra "Easts to Win", following a winless season.
 The crest also incorporated a rooster or cockerel in the design; one source suggested that this choice of mascot followed after the Roosters' jersey design was inspired by the French national team's jersey.
 Given that the French team's mascot was affectionately known to supporters as le coq, "the rooster", connections have been made as to the choosing of a rooster for Eastern Suburbs' mascot.

 In 1978, the mantra was replaced with the team's name, "Eastern Suburbs".
 This name was kept until 1994, when the club changed its team name to the "Sydney City Roosters" for the start of the 1995 season to appeal to the club's widening fan base.
 In 2000, the club shortened its name to the "Sydney Roosters".

 Although marketing names have changed, the Roosters are still registered with the National Rugby League competition as the Eastern Suburbs District Rugby League Football Club, the entity holding the NRL licence.

-Colours

 Red, white and blue have been the colours of every jersey design in the club's history; however, the jersey design has undergone several alterations.
 During World War II, the design of the jersey was modified because the dye used to colour jerseys was needed for the war effort.
 This saw Eastern Suburbs playing in different colours and an altered design.
 Instead of using the traditional hoops, the side used a sky-blue based jersey and a red and white V-strip around the collar.
 This is the only noted time in the club's history where the traditional deep blue, red and white combination was absent from the jersey.
 After the war, the V-strip design reverted to the original blue that had been present in the original jerseys, and the single red and white stripes around the shirt's chest were incorporated with a single white stripe surrounded by a red stripe on either side.
 This jersey appeared in the 1950s and remains the team's base design.